Image Optimization

 Now, if this is a bit overwhelming for you, just make sure that you’re using descriptive and relevant keywords when you rename your image files.

-Alt attributes also known as alt tags, will provide information about an image in case that that image isn’t properly displayed or loaded successfully.
+Alt attributes, also known as alt tags, will provide information about an image in case that image isn’t properly displayed or loaded successfully.
 Because it describes the image, search engines consider it as an important ranking factor as well.

 That’s why here are two things that you can do to properly optimize your image’s alt attributes: